justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ### RTL position

-A toast should be located at the bottom right of the page’s content are; excluding any navigation.
+A toast should be located at the bottom right of the page’s content area, excluding any navigation.

 {% contentPageImage {
     src:"../../../assets/img/components/toast/layout-rtl-position.svg",